ashlesss/api_practice/update_log.md

 ### In `./database/metadata/metadata.js`
 1. Make transaction more reliable
-2. Add a async function that can be used for both getting work's metadata.and insert that work and its metadata into database.
+2. Add a ~~async~~ method that can be used for both getting work's metadata.and insert that work and its metadata into database.

 ### In `./database/ops.js`
 1. Use `getWorksData` to fetch data and insert to database.